www.shutterstock.com

 Summary

 This is Part 2 of a two-part AP Insight on the General Framework for Peace (GFAP) in Bosnia and Herzegovina (BiH), also known as the Dayton Agreement or the Dayton Accords.
-If you missed Part 1 it can be found here www.ambassadorllp.com/ap-insights/the-25th-anniversary-of-the-general-framework-agreement-for-peace-in-bosnia-and-herzegovina-part-1
+If you missed Part 1 it can be found here THE 25th ANNIVERSARY OF THE GENERAL FRAMEWORK AGREEMENT FOR PEACE IN BOSNIA AND HERZEGOVINA - Part 1 (ambassadorllp.com)

 In Part 1 Colin Munro concluded that the GFAP stopped the war but did not provide the foundations of a liberal democratic state and he explained why.